Jhené Aiko: 2015–2018: Twenty88 and Trip

 In February 2015, Aiko was nominated for three Grammy Awards at the 57th Annual Grammy Awards, including Best R&B Song for "The Worst" and Best Urban Contemporary Album for Sail Out.
 The same month it was announced that Aiko would join rapper J. Cole on his tour entitled, Forest Hills Drive Tour.
 On March 19, 2015, Aiko released the free song "Living Room Flow."

 Aiko covered "In a World of My Own / Very Good Advice" from the Disney film Alice in Wonderland, the cover was included on the "We Love Disney" compilation album which was released in October 2015.

 In March 2016, Aiko announced a collaboration album with rapper Big Sean, under the name Twenty88, their self-titled debut album was made available to stream exclusively on TIDAL for four days, and was made available for download on April 1.
 According to the duo, "TWENTY88 tells the story of the highs and lows of a relationship, with insights into conflict, memories, love, sex, and more and features production from Key Wane, Detail, and Tommy Brown."
 From late 2016 to mid-2017, Aiko released numerous non-album singles such as "Maniac", "First Fuck" with 6lack and "Hello Ego" featuring Chris Brown.
-The lead single to her second studio album, "While We're Young', was released in June 2016.
+The lead single to her second studio album, "While We're Young", was released in June 2016.
 Aiko's second album, Trip, was released without a prior announcement on September 22, 2017.
 The lead single, "While We're Young", was released on June 9, 2017, for streaming and digital download.
 A 23-minute autobiographical film titled after the album was also released a day before Trip on September 21, 2017, co-directed by Aiko.
 On September 27, 2017, American singer Lana Del Rey revealed that Aiko would be opening for her on select dates of her concert tour entitled the LA to the Moon Tour during January 2018.
 Aiko toured with Del Rey from January 5 to 13.

 2019–present: Chilombo

 On May 8, 2019, Aiko released "Triggered (Freestyle)", which debuted at number fifty-one on the US Billboard Hot 100 and peaked at number 3 on the US R&B Songs.
 It is the first official single from her forthcoming 2019 album.
 The freestyle discussed various topics, including her past relationships.
 There were immediate rumors that the song might have been addressing Aiko's ex-boyfriend, Big Sean.
-However, Aiko went on Twitter to dispell the rumors about "Triggered (freestyle)" being a diss track.
+However, Aiko went on Twitter to dispel the rumors about "Triggered (freestyle)" being a diss track.

 Aiko's third studio album, Chilombo, was released in March 2020.
 On February 13, 2022, she performed America the Beautiful before Super Bowl LVI.

 In July 2022, Aiko started the imprint Allel Sound in collaboration with Def Jam records.
 She signed rapper August 08 and features on the latter's single "Water Sign".